energylocal/cydynni/docs/userguide.md

 ---

+### Device pairing on the hub

-6\.
-Connect back to you home network and navigate to the devices page.
+With the smartplug WIFI settings configured connect back to you home network and navigate to the devices page on the hub:

 ![pairing1.png](images/pairing1.png)

-7\.
 After a couple of minutes a notice will appear asking whether to allow device at the given ip address to connect:

 ![pairing2.png](images/pairing2.png)

-7\.
 Click allow and wait a couple of minutes for the device to appear.

+### Scheduling the Smart Plug

 Try adjusting the schedule using the run period, complete by and ok to interrupt settings: